bilal-fazlani/zio-maelstrom/docs/examples/echo.md

 <!--/codeinclude-->

 1. Note that definition needs to be an `object` for it to be runnable
 2. `reply` is a function that sends a reply to the sender of the message.
-It takes a `Sendable` & `Reply` message as an argument.
-You can only call reply on messages that extend `NeedsReply`
+The correlation between the request and reply is handled by the framework, so we don't need to worry about it

-Using maelstrom DSL functions such as `receive` and `reply` requires `MaelstromRuntime` which is automatically provided my `MaelstromNode`.
+Using maelstrom DSL functions such as `receive` and `reply` requires `MaelstromRuntime` which is automatically provided by `MaelstromNode`.

 !!! note
     Source code for this example can be found on [:simple-github: Github](https://github.com/bilal-fazlani/zio-maelstrom/blob/main/examples/echo/src/main/scala/com/example/Main.scala)